partikelir/technocrat/usage.md

 ```

 The same can be accomplished with JP Markdown by using three back-ticks immediately followed by the class name *e.g.* `language-php`.

+If you want to highlight any languages I haven't included in the Prism file shipped with Pendrell you can roll your own and replace `src/js/prism.js` before running `gulp package` and uploading a new distribution.